karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Updated imports to reference canonical sources directly:
     - Top-level `src/index.ts` now exports from `./stan/help` and `./stan/run` directly, and consolidates type re-exports (`ScriptMap`, `ScriptEntry`).
     - Live renderer/util/frame import `RowMeta`/`ScriptState` from `@/stan/run/types` instead of the removed `live/types` indirection.

+- Docs — Migration note and typedoc wiring
+  - Added docs-src/migration.md describing the namespaced layout and how to migrate via `stan init` (with .bak and `--dry-run`).
+  - Registered the page in typedoc.json and linked it from README.